ChanikaRuchini/Sinhala-lyrics-search-engine/README.md

 Eg: If the phrase contains the word “ගායනා කල" artist field is boosted.  <br>
     If the phrase contains the word “ලියූ" writer field is boosted.  <br>

-* **fuzzy search** queries are used to optimize tthe search by locating results that are likely to be relevant to a search argument even when the argument does not exactly correspond to the desired information.
+* **Fuzzy search** queries are used to optimize the search by locating results that are likely to be relevant to a search argument even when the argument does not exactly correspond to the desired information.
 Therefore system returns results that contain terms similar to the search term, as measured by a Levenshtein edit distance even though search phares and spellings are not exactly the same.

 * Aditionally, below query types and query options were also used.
     - [query_string query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-dsl-query-string-query)